Ounceed/CamsCrape/README.md

 # Note

  1. Recommend NodeJS version is 12 or above.
- 2. Use the Country Code of the country you want to scrape the cameras.
+ 2. Use the Country Code of the country you want to scrape the cameras, for Example: US, UK, AL.

 # Dependancies